5 Best Materials for Reusable Water Bottles Ranked & Explained

 If it looks good, it must be good, right?
-That’s exactly why Stanley tumblers have taken over social media.
-They’re sleek, trendy, and look great in a #HydrationGoals Instagram post.
+That’s exactly why Stanley tumblers have blown up on social media – they’re sleek, trendy, and perfect for a #HydrationGoals Instagram post.

-But style is just the surface-level stuff.
-A good water bottle should be safe, durable, and free from harmful chemicals like BPA.
-Because what’s the point of drinking more water if you’re also sipping on toxins?
+But style is just skin-deep.
+A truly good water bottle should be safe, durable, enjoyable to use every day, easy to clean, and free from harmful chemicals like BPA.
+After all, what’s the point of drinking more water if you’re also sipping toxins?

 1st Place: Stainless Steel